Accreditation & Academic Integrity

-- Accreditation for four high-demand programs have been reaffirmed: the Bachelor of Science in Nursing (reaffirmation until 2025); the Bachelor and Master of Social Work (reaffirmation until 2022); the Bachelor of Science in Electrical and Electronics Engineering; or Optical Engineering (reaffirmation until 2020); and Doctor of Philosophy in Clinical Psychology (reaffirmation until 2020).
+- Accreditation/Approval for four high-demand programs have been reaffirmed: the Bachelor of Science in Nursing (Approval by the Virginia Board of Nursing until 2025); the Bachelor and Master of Social Work (reaffirmation until 2022); the Bachelor of Science in Electrical and Electronics Engineering; or Optical Engineering (reaffirmation until 2020); and Doctor of Philosophy in Clinical Psychology (reaffirmation until 2020).

 Below are additional documents that provide important information about Norfolk State University, our accreditations, and the steps we are taking to ensure integrity and transparency in reporting.